From Clawdbot to a Movement

 - Always-on agents that run 24/7 without human intervention

-- Cross-application coordination where one agent can work across your CRM, email, calendar, and analytics
+- Cross-application coordination where one agent works across your CRM, email, calendar, and analytics

 - Community-built skills that extend agent capabilities (prospecting, content creation, data cleanup, reporting)